 Investment expenses represent the operating expenses and load fees paid to the broker dealers.
 Certain fees charged by the investment funds for operating expenses and load fees are reflected in the net appreciation in fair value of investments amount in the Statement of Changes in Fiduciary Net Position.
-Other underlying investment fees, net of administrative and program management fees (see note 4), ranged from 0.00% to 0.44% (gross of 0.15% to 0.74%) of the fund's average daily net asset value.
-Underlying investment management fees, net of administrative and program management fees, totaled \$511,075, which is reflected in the Participant Fund Statement of Changes in Fiduciary Net Position.
+Underlying investment fees, net of administrative and program management fees (see note 4), ranged from 0.00% to 0.44% (gross of 0.15% to 0.74%) of the fund's average daily net asset value.
+Underlying investment management fees, net of administrative and program management fees, totaled \$493,573 and \$511,075 for fiscal year 2019 and 2018, respectively.
+The fees are reflected in the Participant Fund Statement of Changes in Fiduciary Net Position.